Dealing with your creditors

 Contacting your creditors and how much to offer them

 Once you know how much you owe each of your creditors, your need to decide how much you can afford to offer them.
-Look at your completed Budget and Debt List which will show you what you can afford.
+Look at your completed Budget and Debt List.
+This will show you what you can afford.

 Arrange payments yourself

 To arrange payments yourself you will need to decide how much you can offer.
-Be realistic don’t offer an amount unless you can afford to keep to these payments.
-Better to offer a smaller amount that you know you can afford rather than offering a larger amount that you will then default on the first time you are a bit short of money.
-Any priority debt repayments usually must cover ongoing charges and add something for the arrears so keep this in mind.
+Be realistic and don’t offer to pay a certain amount unless you can afford to stick to making these payments.
+It’s better to offer a smaller amount that you know you can afford, rather than offering a larger amount that you will then default on the first time you are a bit short of money.
+Any priority debt repayments usually must cover ongoing charges, and add something for the arrears, so keep this in mind.

 Arranging deductions through your benefits

-You could also look at arranging deductions through your benefits for priority debts for example a set deduction for Council Tax arrears through your Universal Credit, if you arrange this remember to change the details on the income and expenditure pages.
-These deductions are a good way to spread your payment at a rate you can afford and usually stop your creditor acting against you while you maintain your payments.
+You could also look at arranging deductions through your benefits for priority debts.
+For example a set deduction for Council Tax arrears through your Universal Credit.
+If you arrange this, remember to change the details on the income and expenditure pages.
+These deductions are a good way to spread your payment at a rate you can afford and they usually stop your creditor acting against you as you maintain your payments.

 It can take weeks for creditors to reply to you and some don’t reply at all but will accept your offer.
-If you have let the creditor know that they have 28 days to accept or you will take it that they agreed, after this time has passed you can go on and set up your payments.
+If you have let the creditor know how much you can pay them back, they have 28 days to accept, or you will take it that they agreed.
+After this time has passed you can go ahead and set up your payments.

 Third Party Deductions

 If you owe arrears for certain things, you can arrange deductions from your benefit.
 These deductions are called Third Party Deductions.
-You can usually arrange these yourself or the people you owe the money can apply for these deductions as well.
+You can usually arrange these yourself or the people you owe the money to can apply for these deductions.

 Getting deductions from your benefit to pay arrears can help you budget better as you know exactly how much is being taken and will also have a record of your payments.